-Therefore, the extent and timescale of development which may ultimately result from the 24th Round licensing of blocks 106/30, 107/21 and 107/22 is uncertain.
+Therefore, the extent and timescale of development which may ultimately result from the 24th Round Licensing is uncertain.
 Consequently, this assessment is generic in terms of the quantitative extent of development (e.g. numbers of platforms, lengths of pipelines) considered.

-4.5 Licences applied for
+4.5 Licence applied for

-Figure 3.2 shows part of the Welsh and Devonshire coast along with blocks 106/30, 107/21 and 107/22 for which licence applications have been made during the 24th Round in the context of existing licensed blocks.
+Figure 3.2 shows block 17/3 for which a licence application has been made during the 24th Round in the regional context of existing licensed blocks.